tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Docker LXC </h1>
 <h3 align="center"> Options to Install Portainer and/or Docker Compose V2</h3>

+[Docker](https://www.docker.com/) is an open-source project for automating the deployment of applications as portable, self-sufficient containers.

 To create a new Proxmox Docker LXC, run the following in the Proxmox Shell.